Nordent Instruments from Birth to Delivery

 The finishing of the formed and hardened tip requires time, training, and extreme precision.
 Both the material and the finish of the tip determine the instrument durability, how long it will hold an edge and how long the instrument will last.
 To make a cheaper instrument, inferior tips can be used, with cheaper hardening or a lesser grade of steel, but Nordent chooses to use only exceptional grade materials and invest the time and talent into creating an instrument guaranteed to bring satisfaction and durability.

 Being ISO 13485:2016 certified, Nordent embeds quality control measures into each step of this long process, making sure that the instrument delivered to your door is perfect in every way from laser precision, to perfect balance, to blade angles.
 Packaging and shipping processes too have been specifically designed for each instrument to ensure that the perfectly balanced instruments are free from damage during shipping from the factory.

 Nordent is so proud of our instruments that we choose to offer free lifetime professional sharpening to ensure that you always have the most precise instrument, offering your patients a more comfortable experience and the clinician greater tactile sensitivity and less hand fatigue.
-If saving time and increasing the patient experience is not enough, we also offer a hassle-free trade in program on XDURA and Relyant instruments with a 40% discount on new purchases.
+If saving time and increasing the patient experience is not enough, we also offer a hassle-free trade in program on XDURA and Relyant instruments with a 30% discount on new purchases.
 After unpacking your new Nordent instruments make sure to sterilize prior to use and enroll in our free sharpening program.
-We here at Nordent want to congratulate you on your decision to purchase excellent quality, American made instruments knowing that you will receive superior service and a life-time of sharpening included in your purchase.
+We here at Nordent want to congratulate you on your decision to purchase high quality instruments made in the USA, knowing that you will receive superior service and a life-time of sharpening included in your purchase.